eoscostarica/eos-local/readme.md

 ### eos-producer

-The producer node acts as "genesis" node and it is the first nodeos that we start, that will originate the blockchain.
-All other nodes will derive from the genesis node.
-By default EOS Local starts a second api node (with mongo plugin) that exposes the HTTP RPC API.
-More node can be added as desired with docker compose.

-This ubuntu server contains everything that's required for contract compilation.

-The eosio/eos image does not contain the required dependencies for contract development (this is by design, to keep the image size small), we use eosio.cdt for this and the `eos-producer` docker image already has it installed for automated and manual compilation.
+The producer node acts as "genesis" node and we currently use this server for contract compilation, however are migrating are going to use the eosio.cdt docker image very soon.
+[Use eosio.cdt docker image for contract compilation](https://github.com/eoscostarica/eos-local/issues/64).

 ### eos-api-node

-This is node the provides the RPC API.
+This is node has the mongodb plugin and provides the RPC API endpoint.

-See eos-api-node cofiguration at https://github.com/eoscostarica/eos-local/blob/master/services/eos-api-node/config.ini
+The config file is located at https://github.com/eoscostarica/eos-local/blob/master/services/eos-api-node/config.ini

-https://hub.docker.com/r/eosio/eos/ the base image source code can be found at https://github.com/EOSIO/eos/blob/master/Docker/Dockerfile.
+The docker image source code can be found at https://github.com/EOSIO/eos/blob/master/Docker/Dockerfile.

 ### postgres

-Postgres database instance for the demux and graphql service.

 PostgreSQL is a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.